Skip to main content

 • Pros: Simple setup, strong brand trust, and easy fiat conversion options.

-• Cons: Mandatory 1% transaction fees, custodial risk (they control the payment environment and can freeze your funds), and de-platforming risk, which is a critical failure point for high-risk industries.
+• Cons: Mandatory 1% transaction fees, custodial risk (they control the payment environment and can freeze your funds), and de-platforming risk, which is a critical failure point for businesses worldwide.

 Hosted (Non-Custodial) Gateways: A False Sense of Security?